Chemovenetory

 http://www.mysql.com/downloads/

-Download Zend Optimizer ( free precompiled versions are available)
+Download Zend Optimizer ( free – but not open source)

 gunzip apache_1.3.x.tar.gz